shmuelhizmi/react-multi-threaded/README.md

 };
 ```

-we also need to create a html index
+we also need to create an Html index and initialize our web-worker in it.
 `// html index.html example`

 ```html